Yipit/parsible/README.md

 Parsible does not gaurantee that every line of your log file will get parsed.
 When it starts it goes to the end of the log file and the same is true when it reloads the file during rotation.
 This can lead to some lines to not be processed during the switchover.
 If this is a major issue for you please feel free to submit a feature request.

 Although Parsible is designed to be lightweight it does not gaurantee it.
 User created plugins have no restrictions on their behavior and can monopolize resources as they see fit.

+Parsible grabs a 'line' based on the return of file.readline().
+This means it usually won't handle multiline exceptions very well.
+Feel free to request the feature if you want it added.

 ##  Contribute